Tao Zhiyue

 Tao Zhiyue (陶峙岳 (Táo Zhìyuè, T'ao Chih-yüeh); 1892 – 26 December 1988) was a Chinese military officer and politician, lieutenant general of the National Revolutionary Army of the Republic of China, and a full general of the People's Liberation Army of the People's Republic of China.

 Born to a wealthy land-owning family, he graduated from the Baoding Military Academy, rose to high military positions in the Nationalist Government of Chiang Kai-shek and was closely associated with Zhang Zhizhong.
-In 1949 he defected to the Communists, playing a key role in the incorporation of Xinjiang into the People's Republic of China and then went on to hold high office under Mao Zedong, most notably serving as the first commander of the Xinjiang Production and Construction Corps from 1954 to 1968.
+In 1949, he defected to the Chinese Communist Party, playing a key role in the incorporation of Xinjiang into the People's Republic of China and then went on to hold high office under Mao Zedong, most notably serving as the first commander of the Xinjiang Production and Construction Corps from 1954 to 1968.

 Biography

 Tao was born in Xianfeng Township, Ningxiang County, Hunan in 1892, to a wealthy land-owning family and received a classical Confucian education.

 He entered the Qing Army Preparatory School in 1907.
 After graduating in 1911, he went to Wuhan and participated in the Wuchang Uprising.
 He joined the Tongmenghui in 1912, and then studied at the Baoding Military Academy.
 After graduating as an infantry officer in the autumn of 1916, he returned to Changsha and served as the staff officer at the Provincial Governor's Office of Hunan.

 In 1926, he joined the Kuomintang, subsequently participating in the Northern Expedition, and was named commander of the 3rd Brigade of the Independent 2nd Division of the National Revolutionary Army.
 In April 1927, he was appointed commander of the Nanjing Garrison, and later fought in the victorious Central Plains War.
 In July 1931, Tao Zhiyue participated in the third encirclement campaign against the Jiangxi Soviet.

 During the Second Sino–Japanese War, Tao held many important commands, including over the elite 1st Army.
 In August 1942, he served as the commander of the 37th Army, and in 1943 he was transferred to command the Hexi Corridor Garrison.